courageousillumination/deckr/README.md

 #### Q: Where is the chat?

 **A:** At the top right of the game room screen, there is a picture of two chat bubbles.
 Clicking this will open the chat.

+#### Q: Where is the chat?

+**A:** Follow the directions above to open the chat.
+The action feed is displayed above the box where messages appear.

 #### Q: How can I see who else is playing?